addr2data/aws-certification-prep/exercises/ex-006_GettingStartedLoadBalancing.rst

 Diagram
 -------
-We are going to create the following configuration.
+In this configuration, we will be building the following configuration.

+Highlights

+  - Two Availability Zones (AZs)
+  - One **public** Subnet per AZ
+  - One **private** Subnet per AZ

 .. image:: https://github.com/addr2data/aws-certification-prep/blob/master/images/ex-006.png